Award-Winning Philadelphia Simple Assault Lawyers Fighting for You

 - If the defendant is convicted after a trial in the Court of Common Pleas, there is no right to an automatic new trial.
 Instead, the defendant is limited to appealing the conviction to the Superior Court and arguing that some sort of legal error occurred during the lower court proceedings.

 - Second, although the rules of evidence apply, the Municipal Court has its own unique formal and informal customs and rules of procedure.
-The proceedings are a little bit more informal, the judges typically do not follow the sentencing guidelines following a conviction as they do in the Court of Common Pleas, and the speedy trial rules are much stricter.
+The proceedings are a little bit more informal, the judges typically do not follow the sentencing guidelines after a conviction as they do in the Court of Common Pleas, and the speedy trial rules are much stricter.
 The speedy trial rules are particularly important in the Municipal Court because the prosecution has only 180 days to bring the defendant to trial.
-If the prosecution fails to do so, then the case could be dismissed.
+If the prosecution fails to do so, then the case could be dismissed under Pennsylvania Rule of Criminal Procedure 1013.

 Should I appeal from a Municipal Court Conviction?

 Most criminal defendants do not appeal cases from the Municipal Court to the Common Pleas Court because Common Pleas judges tend to give tougher sentences following a conviction, but if the defendant wishes to fight the case, then the Commonwealth must convict the defendant twice in order to obtain a final conviction.
+This is because a defendant who has been convicted in the Municipal Court has the right to a trial de novo in the Court of Common Pleas.
 The Commonwealth must first convict the defendant in the Municipal Court and then again in the Court of Common Pleas if the defendant demands a new trial.

 Simple Assault has many of the same defenses as Aggravated Assault.
-In previous cases, our assault attorneys have been successful arguing defenses including:
+In previous cases, our criminal defense attorneys have been successful in arguing defenses including:

 - Self-defense - It is an absolute defense to assault charges that the defendant was acting in self-defense.
-If we can show that the complainant threw the first punch or posed an imminent threat of bodily injury to the defendant, then we may be able to convince the judge that the defendant was justified in fighting back and therefore not guilty of Simple Assault.
+If we can show that the complainant threw the first punch or posed an imminent threat of bodily injury to the defendant, then we may be able to convince the judge that the defendant was justified in fighting back and therefore Not Guilty.

 - Defense of Others - It is also an absolute defense if the defendant was acting in defense of someone else.
 If someone attacks your friend, you may be justified in helping your friend fend that person off.
 That would be a defense to Simple Assault.

 - Gradation - There is a special Simple Assault charge which is graded as a Misdemeanor of the third degree.
-Simple Assault is a misdemeanor of the third agree in situations where the parties to the fight actually agreed to fight.
-Therefore, if prosecutors bring M2 Simple Assault charges against the defendant, but we can show that the defendant and complainant entered into a mutual fight, then the charges would be reduced to a misdemeanor of the third degree.
+Normally, it is a misdemeanor of the third agree in situations where the parties to the fight actually agreed to fight and no one was seriously injured.
+Therefore, if prosecutors bring misdemeanor of the second degree charges against the defendant, but we can show that the defendant and complainant entered into a mutual fight, then the charges would be reduced to a misdemeanor of the third degree.
 Under Pennsylvania's new expungement law, Simple Assault can be partially expunged when it is graded as a misdemeanor of the third degree.
+The new law provides for limited access orders for many third degree and ungraded misdemeanors.
 It cannot be expunged when it is graded as a misdemeanor of the second degree.

-We have successfully defended many clients charged with all types of assault, including Simple Assault.
-As always, the most important thing to do if you are facing any criminal charges is act quickly.
+We have successfully defended many clients charged with all types of assault.
+The most important thing to do if you are facing any criminal charges is act quickly.
 Delay often leads to evidence being lost or destroyed, and video surveillance may be deleted in as little as 24 hours.
 If you are charged with any type of assault in Philadelphia or the surrounding counties, call the Philadelphia criminal defense lawyers of Goldstein Mehta LLC at 215-253-6586 for a complimentary 15-minute criminal defense strategy session.